Serares/node-training/README.md

 # node-training
 node.js training
-every branch will be a module
-or an assignement
+every branch will be a section or an assignement